rabia-koc/DYNAMIC_PRICING/README.md

 # SIMULATION

 * I simulated income for different prices.
+Price ranges were obtained with a 95% confidence interval.
 The simulation technique was the Monte Carlo simulation.
 As a result, we learned that the best price for all categories is $34.99.

 https://user-images.githubusercontent.com/73841520/140619490-448de034-f9b5-4993-9838-7777ff0a417b.mp4